 Provides Special Olympics Athletes with the tools on how to effectively receive and give feedback on issues that come up in their local program; serve on the local management team or be a part of a committee or subcommittee in or outside of Special Olympics.
 This workshop will prepare athletes about governance structures and how to participate in Special Olympics programming and policy conversations by forming and sharing opinions and group discussion.
 Equally important is the enhancement of awareness and listening skills of volunteers, staff and family members as they interact with athletes during this training.

-Provides Special Olympics Athletes training to take on leadership opportunities as a mentor to other Special Olympics Athletes.
+Provides Special Olympics Athletes training to take on leadership opportunities, in the sport they were once active in, as a mentor to other Special Olympics Athletes in that sport.
 The term “Peer Mentor” refers to an athlete who actively assists the head coach and the assistant coaches at weekly practice, training, and/or competitions and helps mentor other athletes to reach their goals.
 A Peer Mentor provides the sport program with additional quality expertise to enhance athlete performance.
 These positions require great communication with other athletes so that they understand what you are explaining and cooperation with coaches in their sport program.

 Athlete Leadership Academy Elective Workshops